-Eight DIY car safety checks to make before a road trip
+8 DIY safety checks to do before a road trip

-It's the time of year when many Aussies load up the car for a getaway over the Easter long weekend.
+It’s that time of year when many Aussies load up the car for a well-deserved holiday.
 But is your car up to the task?
-Here are eight essential DIY car safety checks from carsales.com.au's technical editor, Ken Gratton, to help you find out.
+Here are eight essential DIY car safety checks from carsales.com.au's technical editor, Ken Gratton.

-While these checks are useful, it's always a good idea to have your car checked by a professional mechanic before heading off on a long drive.
-This is especially relevant if your car is due for a service or if you're taking your car out of its comfort zone from everyday short trips to a long open-road journey.
+While these checks are useful, it's always a good idea to have your car checked by a mechanic before heading off on a long drive.
+This is even more important if your car is due for a service or if it’s not often used for long journeys.

-As soon as you note a warning light in the dash for one of the safety systems, get it checked immediately.
-In fact, any warning light in the dash warrants immediate checking by a professional.
+As soon as you see a warning light in the dash for one of the safety systems, get it checked straight away.
+In fact, any warning light in the dash calls for immediate checking by a professional.

-When you turn on the ignition, watch that all the warning lights flash on momentarily.
-If a warning light doesn't flash on at all, it can be a sign that there is either an issue with the electrical systems, and that you may not get a warning that part of your car needs attention.
+When you turn on the ignition, check that all the warning lights flash on momentarily.
+If a warning light doesn't flash on at all, it can be a sign there’s an issue with the electrical systems, and you may not get a warning that part of your car needs attention.

 2. Battery life